About oral supplementation:

 Research shows, and that is also our clinical experience, that hydroxocobalamin i.m. (or deep s.c.) injections are the most proven superior treatment in B12 deficiency, certainly with neurological and psychological symptoms.
 Hydroxocobalamin facilitates both pathways (conversion to methylcobalamin and adenosylcobalamin) and it works in a more natural way.
-There are pathways in the complex metabolism/conversion to active forms that we (& the clinical chemists who we work with) do not know yet and which we therefore deliberately do not want to skip.

 © Clara Plattel | B12 Research Group NL, Rotterdam dec 2015

 NHG = Nederlands Huisartsen Genootschap -> Dutch College of General Practitioners